 - Managing chronic conditions such as diabetes, hypertension, and heart disease through medication and lifestyle changes can reduce OSA risk.

-- Regular check-ups with a healthcare provider can help monitor risk factors and symptoms of OSA, allowing for early intervention and treatment.
+- Regular check-ups with a healthcare provider can help monitor risk of OSA, allowing for early intervention and treatment.

 The information provided is based on a comprehensive body of literature and research on obstructive sleep apnea, its risk factors, and potential management strategies.
 The insights from various sources emphasize the importance of addressing risk factors for OSA to manage or prevent this condition effectively.